MickMacLean/mickmaclean.github.io/bts_database.md

 - construct a database to store data in an easily comparable format, serves as an encyclopedia of information
 - provide a simple way to compare the stats of each song, category, and query based on categories of interest

-Given the amount of data and the time this project will take to complete, longer term goals include:
 Longer-term, I would like to implement this database into a user-friendly website for fans to access and use for their own purposes.